ZEISS IOLMaster optical biometers

 ZEISS Optical Biometers

-Defining biometry for 20 years
+Defining biometry for more than 20 years

-20 years ago, ZEISS introduced the first optical biometer and revolutionized IOL power calculations.
+More than 20 years ago, ZEISS introduced the first optical biometer and revolutionized IOL power calculations.
 Since then IOLMaster® biometers from ZEISS have become the most commonly used biometers in the ophthalmic world with more than 150 million IOL power calculations to date.

 Optical biometers from ZEISS for all your needs